All Episodes

 Uncertainty about government policy and the recognition that if you play ball, you'll get government money.

-If you play ball, you get government money.
+If you play ball, you get government money, but government money is a devil's bargain.

 Once the government has a seat at your board of directors' table, they'll want changes in how you produce, how you treat unions, and so on.

-So as bad as Fed policy is right now, the real danger is that we forget the line between the debt and equity, which is ownership for government.
+So, as bad as Fed policy is right now, the real danger is that we forget the line between the debt and equity, which is ownership for government.

-Well, we got General Electric, General Motors, Chrysler, who knows whatever else the government is now directly involved in how certain businesses and now industries run.
+And that's it, just dovetails so nicely with well, we got General Electric, General Motors, Chrysler, who knows whatever else the government is now directly involved in how certain businesses and now industries run.

-Health insurance, next on the uh on the board.
+Health insurance, next on the uh, on the board.

 That's just the TARP side of this.

-There are other aspects of this too that that um how we're monetizing our debt, and that has the the ChICOMs and everybody all ticked off at us because we're essentially paying off our debt now with monopoly money, meaning we're printing money and paying it to ourselves.
+And that has the ChiComs and everybody all ticked off at us because we're essentially paying off our debt now with monopoly money, meaning we're printing money and paying it to ourselves.

 That's cheating.